 Cloud Enterprise Network (CEN) is a highly available network built on the global private network of Alibaba Cloud.
-CEN supports high performance and low latency.
-CEN uses transit routers to establish cross-region connections between virtual private clouds (VPCs).
+CEN uses transit routers to establish inter-region connections between virtual private clouds (VPCs).
 This enables VPCs to communicate with data centers and formulates flexible, stable, and enterprise-class networks in the cloud.

 - CEN instances

 CEN instances are the basic resources that are used to create and manage cloud networks.
 Transit routers are deployed on CEN instances.

 A CEN instance can contain one or more transit routers.
 You can purchase bandwidth plans and create inter-region connections on transit routers to enable communication between network instances in different regions.

 Transit routers are the core network element that forwards network traffic across regions.
 Transit routers are region-specific and support custom routing policies.
 For a CEN instance, you can create only one transit router in each region.